Guns N’ Roses is coming to the Alamodome, and we’ve got tickets before you can buy them!

-Listen weekday afternoons at 5:05 with Chris Sifuentes for your chance to win a pair of tickets, before you can buy them, to Guns N’ Roses: World Tour 2026, September 16th at the Alamodome!
+Listen weekday mornings with the Billy Madison Show, afternoons at 12:05 and during the 4:20 Ticket Window with Chris Sifuentes for your chance to win a pair of tickets, before you can buy them, to Guns N’ Roses: World Tour 2026, September 16th at the Alamodome!

 Tickets on sale 10am Friday, December 5th at livenation.com!

 NO PURCHASE NECESSARY.
 VOID WHERE PROHIBITED.
-11/24/25- 11/26/25.
+12/1/25- 12/3/25.
 Open to legal TX residents residing in one of the following counties: Atascosa, Bexar, Bandera, Comal, Guadalupe, Kendall, Medina, Wilson, and Zavala counties, 18+.
 To enter listen for the cue to call and follow the on-air instructions.
-Three (3) winners will be selected according to the on-air announcement.
+Nine (9) winners will be selected according to the on-air announcement.
 Odds vary.
 Prize: Two (2) tickets to Guns N’ Roses September 16, 2026 at the Alamodome.
 (ARV: $120.00) For full rules, click here.
 Sponsor: Cox Radio, LLC, d/b/a Cox Media Group San Antonio, 8122 Datapoint Dr. #600, San Antonio, TX 78229.